Skip to main content

 Process graph, not doc graph.

-Decisions, commitments, features, failure cases and bottlenecks are first-class entities, not pages waiting to be re-extracted at query time.
-The graph is the differentiator; the chat box on top is the easy part.
+Decisions, commitments, features, and past failures are saved as things you can look up, not pages re-read every time you search.
+The memory is the hard part; the chat box on top is the easy part.

 memory